AndrewDmit04/UTD-work/CS 2336/Disney Land Orders/ReadMe.txt

 Platinum does not get a discount but gets a bonus dollar for every 5 dollars the customer spends.

-The program starts with three inputs which are cusomer.dat which contains all the regular customers. file preffered.dat file which contains all the golds and pllatinum customers. and the orders.dat file which contains the orders of the customers.
+The program starts with three inputs which are cusomer.dat which contains all the regular customers. file preffered.dat file which contains all the gold and platinum customers. and the orders.dat file which contains the orders of the customers.

-The Program will process the orders.dat file and update the amount spend as well as the status if needed.
+The Program will process the orders.dat file and update the amount spent as well as the status if needed.
-The program will end by writing to the output.dat which contains all the regular customers and output1.dat which contains all the preffered customers.
+The program will end by writing back to input files of the customer and the preferred customers.